Best bike brands: Bicycle companies we trust

 Pinarello

 Pinarello’s profile in the road cycling world is far greater than the company’s size.
-This is largely thanks to its success in competition, which stretches back to the 1960s, with a string of top tier race wins beginning in the 1980s and continuing to this day.
+This is largely thanks to its success in competition, which stretches back to the 1960s.
+A string of top tier race wins, including a total of 16 Tours de France, began in the 1980s and continues to this day.

 The pro-level Dogma F continues the brand's development of the Dogma frame that began with the launch of the Tour-winning Dogma F8 in 2014.
 The latest bike is lighter and more aero with great ride quality.